spiral/docs/docs/en/component/data-grid.md

 ## Usage

-Data grid component provides two base abstractions - **Grid Factory** and **Grid Schema**.
+The component provides two base abstractions - **Grid Factory** and **Grid Schema**.

 ### Grid Schema

-Think of the Grid Schema as a set of rules for how to get data based on what the user asks for.
+Think of the Schema as a set of rules for how to get data based on what the user asks for.

 **Here is a simple example of a grid schema:**